Gig economy: intimately connected with insurance

-Three out of four American gig workers say being an independent worker provides them with the flexibility they need to manage both work and life, a finding that is also supported by the largest ever rider survey in the UK by our partner Deliveroo.
+Three out of four American gig workers say being an independent worker provides them with the flexibility they need to manage both their work and home life – a finding that is also supported by the UK's largest ever rider survey conducted by Deliveroo.

 Self-employed workers worldwide are substantially more satisfied than traditional employees.
-The most important drivers of this difference are the increased autonomy independent workers enjoy and the fact that they tend to find their work more interesting.
+The most important drivers of this are the increased autonomy that independent workers enjoy and the fact that they tend to find their work more interesting.

-Of course, they have doubts and stressors.
-Gig workers feel a host of personal, social and economic anxieties without the cover and support of a traditional employer.
-But studies demonstrate that their independence is a choice and that they would not give up the benefits that come with it.
+But studies show that they not only prefer this independence, but that they're unlikely to give up the benefits that come along with it.
 Another survey by Deliveroo found that three-quarters of riders were unwilling to trade greater security if it meant less flexibility.

 In today’s tight labor market, any platform that is serious about scaling its talent management needs to build compelling benefits.
 The impact goes much further than reputation and talent management.